 Compensation received from owners of vending machines for allowing the placement of those machines at the restaurant, cocktail bar, tavern, or similar business is subject to the service and other business activities tax.
 Persons operating games of chance should refer to WAC 458-20-131

-(a) Purchases of dishes, kitchen utensils, linens, and items which do not become an ingredient of the meal, are subject to retail sales tax.
+(a) Retail sales tax or use tax applies to purchases of dishes, kitchen utensils, linens, and items that do not become an ingredient of the meal.

 (b) Retail sales tax or use tax applies to purchases of equipment, repairs, appliances, and construction.

-(c) The retail sales or use tax does not apply to purchases of food or beverage products which are ingredients of the meals being sold.
+(c) Retail sales tax or use tax does not apply to purchases of food or beverage products that are ingredients of the meals being sold.